jblanper/modulation-viz/README.md

 Activate wach modulator with the "on/off" button.

-I programm it to learn how the modulation of a periodic wave works.
+I programmed it to learn how the modulation of a periodic wave works.

 Enjoy!